redbarm/Coding-Samples/README.md

-It includes the coding samples from my C++ studies
+It includes the coding samples from Udacity Class C++ studies